xfnty/xfnty.github.io/content/posts/practice-ring.md

     } while (0)
 ```

-At some point I forgot to set `tail` after `memmove` which resulted in `peek()` *sometimes* returning garbage.
+At some point I forgot to update `tail` after `memmove` which resulted in `peek()` *sometimes* returning garbage.
 I spend too much time on this issue when I simply had to write down the algorithm and compare it to what I've already wrote.

 So one thing I should certainly take as a lesson is to make a checklist (steps of the algorithm) even if it feels trivial or dumb.
 Especially when I get stuck on a bug that happens randomly.